Guitar Pro

-Guitar Pro is a multitrack editor of guitar and bass tablature and musical scores, possessing a built-in MIDI-editor, a plotter of chords, a player, a metronome and other tools for musicians.
-It has versions for Windows and Mac OS X (Intel processors only) and is written by the French company Arobas Music.
+Guitar Pro is a proprietary multitrack editor of guitar and bass tablature and musical scores, possessing a built-in MIDI-editor, a plotter of chords, a player, a metronome and other tools for musicians.
+It has versions for Windows and macOS and is written by the French company Arobas Music.

 History

 There have been six popular public major releases of the software: versions 3–8.
 Guitar Pro was initially designed as a tablature editor, but has since evolved into a full-fledged score writer including support for many musical instruments other than guitar.

 Until it reached version 4, the software was only available for Microsoft Windows.
-Later, Guitar Pro 5 (released November 2005) undertook a year-long porting effort and Guitar Pro 5 for the Mac OS X was released in July 2006.
+Later, Guitar Pro 5 (released November 2005) undertook a year-long porting effort and Guitar Pro 5 for the macOS was released in July 2006.
 On April 5, 2010, Guitar Pro 6, a completely redesigned version, was released.
 This version also supports Linux, with 32-bit Ubuntu being the officially supported distribution.

 On February 6, 2011, the first ever portable release of Guitar Pro (version 6) was made available on the App Store for support with the iPhone, iPod Touch, and iPad running iOS 3.0 or later.
 An Android version was released on December 17, 2014.

 In 2011, a version was made to work with the Fretlight guitar called Guitar Pro 6 Fretlight Ready.
 The tablature notes being played in Guitar Pro 6 Fretlight Ready show up on the Fretlight guitar's LEDs which are encased within the guitar's fretboard to teach you the song.

 In April 2017, Guitar Pro 7 was officially released with new features and dropped Linux support.

-In May 2022, Guitar Pro 8 was released.
-It came with a lot of new features, the most significant of which was the support of Macs with Apple Silicon.
+Guitar Pro 8 was released in May 2022 with a range of new features, most notably support for Apple Silicon processors.